 - Deposits / Withdrawals: On some platforms, you will also have to pay transaction fees to process your deposits and withdrawals.
 For instance, at Binance, there is a 2% fee charged for every credit/debit card payment.
 While at Coinbase, the deposit fees are even higher at 3.99%.

 - Inactivity Fee: This is another type of fee common at crypto brokers.
 The fee is usually charged if you do not meet the minimum trading activity on your account - often for a duration of 12 months.
 The fee will be directly taken from your balance every month until you withdraw the funds or begin trading again.

 - Overnight Fee: If you are able to access CFDs where you live legally, you will also be liable to pay an overnight funding fee.
 The fee is charged for every position that is left open overnight.
 Some platforms also charge you a higher fee on weekends.

 All things considered, we should stress that it is paramount that you check what fees and commissions you are needed to pay to your online Dogecoin broker before signing up on the platform.

-How to Trade Dogecoin 2021 - Step-by-Step Walkthrough
+How To Trade Dogecoin (DOGE) 2023 - Step-by-Step Walkthrough

 If you have read our How to Trade Dogecoin Guide from start to finish, you now have a thorough understanding on how things work.